Joy Global: History

 By the mid-1920s, the firm had become a large and growing supplier of crawler-mounted shovels and cranes used in construction and mining operations.
 Over the ensuing decades, P&H-trademarked shovels and cranes grew in size, capacity and drives and controls technology.
 The firm expanded its product line with the onset of the Great Depression, adding welding machinery, diesel engines and prefabricated homes to its P&H line of shovels and cranes.

 In 1956, Harnischfeger Corporation was listed on the American Stock Exchange.

-By the 1960s and 1970s, the firm had divested its welding, diesel engines, and prefabricated homes businesses in order to concentrate on construction and mining machines, overhead cranes, hoists, and material handing systems.
+By the 1960s and 1970s, the firm had divested its welding, diesel engines, and prefabricated homes businesses in order to concentrate on construction and mining machines, overhead cranes, hoists, and material handling systems.
 Recessions in the 1970s and 1980s led the firm to shift its strategic focus to include pulp and papermaking machinery and systems and computer systems applied to military and aerospace systems.

-By 1983, the company had evolved into a conglomerate corporation known as Harnischfeger Industries, Inc. In 1986, Harnischfeger acquired the Beloit Corporation, a pulp and papermaking machinery firm, and Syscon Corporation, a Washington DC-based computer systems supplier.
+By 1983, the company had evolved into a conglomerate corporation known as Harnischfeger Industries, Inc. In 1986, Harnischfeger acquired the Beloit Corporation, a pulp and papermaking machinery firm, and Syscon Corporation, a Washington DC–based computer systems supplier.

 In 1994, Harnischfeger Industries, Inc. bought Joy Mining Machinery for $1 billion in stock.
 Joy was a supplier of underground mining equipment based in Franklin, Pennsylvania.

 In 1997, Harnischfeger sold the P&H overhead cranes and hoists business to Morris Material Handling.

-The 1997 Asian Financial Crisis led to the collapse of a major paper manufacturing business based in Indonesia and the subsequent default on numerous contracts valued in excess of US$5.25 billion.
+The 1997 Asian financial crisis led to the collapse of a major paper manufacturing business based in Indonesia and the subsequent default on numerous contracts valued in excess of US$5.25 billion.
 One of those contracts valued in excess of US$250 million was held by Harnischfeger Industries’ Beloit Corporation subsidiary.

 In June 1999, Harnischfeger Industries filed for Chapter 11 bankruptcy.

 On July 12, 2001, Joy Global Inc. became the direct successor to Harnischfeger Industries, Inc. upon emergence from the Chapter 11 financial restructuring process.

 In 2008, the company acquired N.E.S.
 Investment Co. and its wholly owned subsidiary, Continental Crushing & Conveying (CCC), a supplier of material crushing and conveying systems for surface mining operations.

 In 2011, the company acquired LeTourneau Technologies, the mining equipment and drilling systems business unit of Rowan Companies.
 The acquisition expanded the scope of the company by adding high-capacity front-end loaders for mining operations.
 Later that year, Joy Global divested the LeTourneau drilling products business to Cameron International.

 In July 2011, the company acquired a 41% stake in International Mining Machinery Holdings, one of China's biggest manufacturers of long-wall mining shearers for extracting coal from underground mines, for US$585 million, with plans to obtain the remaining shares of the China-based mining equipment manufacturer through a tender offer.
 In November 2011, Joy Global acquired an additional 10.5% of the outstanding shares of International Mining.